-Further plans were also submitted on 24th May (Revision D) to reduce the extent of the single storey rear extension from 5.6m in depth to 4m in depth.
+Further plans were also submitted on 24th May (Revision D) to reduce the extent of the single storey rear extension which relates to the proposed gym from 5.6m in depth to 4m in depth.
 Surrounding properties were not formally re-consulted on these amended plans as they were not considered to make significant amendments to the proposal.